logigearcorporation/pombuilder/README.md

 <a href="https://imgur.com/Xc8l7OK"><img src="https://i.imgur.com/Xc8l7OK.png" title="source: imgur.com" style="width:100%;"/></a>

 ## What is it?
-POM Builder is a Chrome extension that helps you quickly generate the most robust locator for your web elements.
-The suggested output might be either XPath, CSS selector, Id, Name, linkText, etc. You can use these locators with [Selenium](https://www.seleniumhq.org/), [Protractor](https://www.protractortest.org) or [TestArchitect](https://www.testarchitect.com/).
+[POM Builder](https://www.pombuilder.com) is a Chrome extension that helps you quickly generate the most robust locator for your web elements.
+The suggested output might be either XPath, CSS selector, Id, Name, linkText, etc. You can use these locators with [Selenium](https://www.seleniumhq.org/), [Protractor](https://www.protractortest.org), [TestArchitect](https://www.testarchitect.com/) or any other test frameworks and tools.

 Get the Chrome extension [here](https://chrome.google.com/webstore/detail/pombuilder-%E2%80%93-auto-generat/akcejfbfkkjnghlfngighgncolfaghco).